QuantEcon/lecture-source-py/source/rst/kalman.rst

 * In view of :eq:`kl_measurement_model`, the conditional density :math:`p(y \,|\, x)` is :math:`N(Gx, R)`
 * :math:`p(y)` does not depend on :math:`x`, and enters into the calculations only as a normalizing constant

-Because we are in a linear and Gaussian framework, the updated density can be computed by calculating population linear regressions
+Because we are in a linear and Gaussian framework, the updated density can be computed by calculating population linear regressions.

 In particular, the solution is known [#f1]_ to be